-Further pursuing equity on ETRs as discussed above means incorporating clear communication with communities about where ETRs are, how they should factor into preparedness planning, and how improving ETRs would impact their community.
+Further pursuing equity on ETRs as discussed above means incorporating clear communication with communities and community-based organizations about where ETRs are, meaningfully engaging these communities in preparedness planning to determine how best to communicate useful, actionable information in accessible formats during emergencies, and building understanding of how investments to make ETRs more resilient would benefit or impact their community.
 This also includes communication in different languages, using culturally-appropriate approaches and longer planning timeframes to incorporate voices less familiar with these planning processes.
 Future planning work should provide opportunities for community outreach and education, including people of different language groups, ages, socio-economic class, communities of color, and abilities to ensure that a broad cross section of community voices are represented and provided meaningful opportunities to shape the outcomes.

-Develop a messaging campaign and information that helps communicate the role of ETRs and their uses prior to an incident.
+Future work is needed to develop a messaging campaign and information that helps communicate the role of ETRs and their uses prior to an incident.
 An example would be to include education about walking, biking, or other methods of transportation in lieu of driving to keep roads clear and promote public responsibility to keep RETRs available for emergency services.